PromptECO/clariform/README.md

 For convenience, the prebuilt image can be named:

 $ `docker create --name clariform ghcr.io/njordhov/clariform:main`
 $ `docker run clariform --help`

-Docker will by default restrict filesystem access, which benefits security.
+Docker will by default restrict filesystem access.
-[Mount the current working directory](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) as `/home` to explicitly allow access to the files in the current directory:
+[Mount the current working directory](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) as `/home` to explicitly give Clariform access to check the files in the current directory:

-$ `docker run -v ``pwd``:/home clariform`
+$ `docker run -v ``pwd``:/home clariform --check *.clar`

 ### Build from Repo